Independence Party (United States): 1908 Presidential convention

 Buoyed by the promising results for Thomas Hisgen in Massachusetts, the Independence League moved to establish a national presence as the Independence Party ahead of the election of 1908 at a convention held in Chicago.
-The gathering was convened on July 27, 1908, in a hall bedecked with patriotic red-white-and-blue bunting and streamers.
+The gathering was convened on July 27, 1908, at Orchestra Hall, which was bedecked with patriotic red-white-and-blue bunting and streamers.

 Although Hisgen was regarded as a favorite to win nomination prior to convocation, the nominating convention's decision was not unanimous nor the nomination process without acrimony, requiring three ballots of the assembled delegates to reach an ultimate decision.
 The first person nominated was former Congressman Milford W. Howard of Fort Payne, Alabama, placed into consideration by a long-winded speech which drew catcalls.
 The Howard nomination was followed by a speech by Rev. Roland D. Sawyer of Massachusetts, who formally placed Hisgen's name into the pool of candidates.
 This was followed by the nomination of Georgian John Temple Graves, the editor of a Hearst newspaper.

 An attempt by a Kansas delegate to put the name of Democratic Party standard bearer William Jennings Bryan into nomination was met with raucous jeering which briefly prevented the speaker from continuing.
 With order restored, the speaker continued in his effort to formally nominate Bryan, causing an even more fierce explosion of rage and protest, as a report in The New York Times indicates:

 "A scene of riot immediately followed, several delegates attempting to reach the rostrum for the purpose of offering physical violence to the speaker.
 'I intend, if I am allowed to finish, to nominate Mr. William J. Bryan,' said Mr. [J.I.]
 Sheppard.

 "The hall broke into a wild uproar, a dozen delegates vainly struggling in the main aisle in an attempt to reach Mr. Sheppard.
 Canes and fists were shaken at him furiously, while howls of execration went up from all sides of the hall."

 Only after an extended period of tumult was order restored and Sheppard ruled out of order on the grounds of having nominated an individual who was not a member of the Independence Party.
 Sheppard walked from the rostrum under protection of the convention's two sergeants of arms, but was still swung at with a cane by a New York delegate as he passed down the aisle, with the New Yorker forcibly restrained.
 An announcement shortly followed that Sheppard had been removed as a member of the National Committee of the Independence Party.

 With the nominations finally complete, convention voting ensued.
 The first ballot saw a tally of 396 votes for Hisgen, 213 for Graves, 200 for Howard, 71 for Reuben R. Lyon, and 49 for William Randolph Hearst.
 A second ballot brought Hisgen to the doorstep of nomination, gathering 590 votes, compared to 189 for Graves and 109 for Howard.
 Only in the early morning hours of Wednesday, July 29 did Hisgen go over the top, winning the nomination.
 Graves was chosen as Hisgen's Vice-Presidential running mate by the gathering.